leesj-dev/classroom-notifier/README.md

 Every time you change `links.json`, you need to re-run `execute.py` in order to renew `run.sh` / `run.bat`.

 #### 7. Run `run.sh` or `run.batch`.
-For Mac/Linux, open Terminal/Command Line and type `source "your file path"/run.sh`.
+For Mac/Linux, open Terminal/Command Line.
-For example, if your files are located in `/Users/user/classroom-notifier`, then you need to type `source /Users/user/classroom-notifier/run.sh`.
+Move to your directory by `cd "file path"` and type `source src/run.sh`.

-For Windows, open Command Prompt and type `"your file path"\run.bat`.
+For Windows, open Command Prompt, move to the directory, and type `"your file path"\run.bat`.

 You may need to quit each Chrome window after you stop executing the code.
 The chromedriver windows *do not* get closed automatically.